concrete sealer logo

 Damp Basement Solutions for Homeowners

+Floor slabs let in much more water vapor than poured walls – Concrete slabs are only half the thickness and much more porous because they are cured on a plastic sheet (all surplus water moves to the surface).
 Usually, polyethylene sheets 6 mil (0.15 mm) thick placed on a gravel bed before pouring a concrete slab.
 They are more correctly called “vapor retarders” because they are not fully impermeable to water vapor (around 0.1 perms).

 Many sheets are now made of recycled rather than virgin materials and are much more permeable to vapor.
 Their quality is dubious and there is no permeance standard – any plastic sheet will do.

 In real life, they do not provide much protection.
 They get punctured or torn during installation or the seams are not properly joined.
 And it is almost impossible to seal the sheet around all the floor penetrations like drains, drain trenches, electrical ductwork, conduit, and plumbing.
-Worse yet, lime in the concrete breaks down the polyethylene in several years.
+Worse yet, lime in the concrete breaks down the polyethylene after several years.

 There are high-quality vapor retarders available, guaranteed for 10 or even 15 years.
 But the best solution is assuring that your slab has low porosity:

-• good-quality concrete with low water/cement ratio,
+• QUALITY CONCRETE – Good-quality concrete with low water/cement ratio.

 The exterior tar coating is not flexible, nor is parging on masonry walls.
 It cracks as the concrete continuously expands and shrinks, and as the house settles.
 Once it cracks, water gets into the concrete and leaches out lime, which disintegrates the coating by “alkali attack.”
 In moist conditions, it may last just a couple years.